 Sometimes the MDL judge will also get involved in the selection of bellwether cases.
 For example, in the 3M earplugs litigation, the opening bellwether trial featured 3 plaintiffs one selected by each side and a third selected by the judge.

 The purpose of bellwether trials is to facilitate a global settlement of all the cases in the litigation.
 Bellwether trials give the litigants a glimpse of what to expect so that they can start negotiating a settlement.
 Of course, this leads to an obvious question.
 How many bellwether trials will there be?
 The answer is as many (or as few) as is necessary to bring about a global settlement.

 The number of bellwether trials you can expect in an MDL will depend heavily on the circumstances of the litigation and the early results of the bellwether trials.
 As a general rule, the bigger the MDL the more bellwether trials you can reasonably expect.
-The 3M Combat Arms Earplugs MDL is the largest mass tort MDL ever with over 200,000 cases.
-So far there have been 9 bellwether trials and 5 more are already scheduled.
-By contrast, the Kugel Mesh MDL had only 1,500 cases and it settled after just 2 bellwether trials.
+The 3M Combat Arms Earplugs MDL is the largest mass tort MDL ever with nearly 300,000 cases.
+So far there have been 15 bellwether earplug trials as of May 2022.
+But the Roundup class action settled for $11 billion after only 3 trials.

 How Can Your Case Get Selected for a Bellwether Trial?

 If you are one of the thousands of plaintiffs with a pending case in a mass tort MDL, it may seem unfair to see other plaintiffs get picked for bellwether trials and win big verdicts while you sit and wait on the sidelines.
 It’s only natural to wonder what, if anything, you can do to get your case picked for a bellwether trial.
 Unfortunately, there is very little you can do to get picked as a bellwether plaintiff.